daedalus/MercifulStalinSort/README.md

 **Hybrid Approaches:**

-- Cb Hybrid Sort is nearly on par with Quick and Merge Sort, while Cb Recursive Sort is significantly slower (e.g., around 26 s at 20,000 elements) likely due to recursive overhead.
+- Contiguous Block Sort Hybrid is nearly on par with Quick and Merge Sort, while Contiguous block Sort Recursive is significantly slower (e.g., around 26 s at 20,000 elements) likely due to recursive overhead.
 - Fib Shell Sort performs in the mid-range, similar to Quick/Merge Sort.

 ### Sorted Arrays